MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks

 \subsubsection{White-Box Attacks}

-In the white-box attack setting, the attacker is granted complete knowledge of both the target model $f$ and the purifier's architecture $g$.
-This means the adversary is fully aware of the entire defense mechanism and can dynamically adapt strategies according to it, thus constituting what is formally known as \emph{adaptive attacks}.
+In the white-box attack setting, the attacker is granted complete knowledge of both the target model $f$ and the purifier's architecture $g$, thus constituting what is formally known as \emph{adaptive attacks}.
 In this scenario, the adversary aims to craft more sophisticated attacks that mislead both the malware detector and adversarial purifier simultaneously.
-It is worth noting that the sample will be first feed into the purifier and its output will be then classified by the malware detector.
 Therefore, given a malware feature-label pair $(x,y)$, the attacker needs to perturb $x$ into $x'$ by solving

 where $\psi_\vartheta(x')$ denotes the purified sample obtained by applying the adversarial purifier $g$ to the input $x'$.